nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. The User issues the `add` command, specifying a full name and phone number as mandatory fields, with optional fields such as address, birthday, email, social media handle, remark, and tag.
 2. AddressBook validates the input parameters for correctness.
 3. AddressBook adds the new contact to the contact list.
-4. AddressBook displays a success message: "Contact successfully added: `<Name>`."
+4. AddressBook displays a success message: `Contact successfully added: <Name>.`
 5. The newly added contact appears in the contact list.

    **Use case ends.**